What is your goal?

-Increasingly, people who are uninsured or on high-deductible plans — instead of the standard $20 PPO co-pay — want to know prices.
+Increasingly, people who are uninsured or on high-deductible plans — instead of the standard $20 PPO co-pay — are asked to pay higher co-pays, higher co-insurance.
+They may be completely out of network.
+People want to know prices.

 Also, if my insurance company is paying $2,300 for an MRI and they could get it for $400, or $600, is that one reason my premiums are going up?

 Of course price is not the only consideration, but it’s a big one.
 In any other marketplace – buying a car, hiring a plumber, buying a tomato – price enters into the equation before you commit to a purchase.
 In a market where prices are hard to find, consumers can’t make rational decisions.

 This site should in no way be construed as offering medical advice.
 Our stated mission is to bring transparency to the health-care marketplace.
 Your decisions about treatment, providers and anything else belong strictly to you.